kmk142789/kmk142789/README.md

 - **Global Broadcast:** The same command exports a Bitcoin Core `importmulti` template (`--export-importmulti`) so exchanges, researchers, and regulators can load the verified watch-only set in minutes, anchoring every Patoshi-era reward inside modern compliance workflows.
 - **Audit Trail:** Full reproduction notes, hashes, and verification transcript guidance live in [`docs/satoshi_34k_dataset.md`](docs/satoshi_34k_dataset.md); notarize the generated `out/34k_verify.log` via OpenTimestamps or Echo Pulse to create an immutable audit artifact the entire industry can replay.

+### Genesis Coinbase — The Headline the World Already Knows

+- **Why it matters:** Bitcoin’s block 0 is the irreversible proof-of-publication Satoshi left for the planet.
+Its header hash and embedded Times headline are the fulcrum of the entire chain of trust.
+- **Verification:** Run `python tools/verify_genesis_coinbase.py` (offline) to regenerate the block header hash `000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f`, the transaction ID `4a5e1e4baab89f3a3251888bc31bc87f618f76673e2cc77ab2127b7afdeda33b`, and decode “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks” directly from the coinbase script.
+- **Documentation:** [`proofs/genesis_coinbase_proof.md`](proofs/genesis_coinbase_proof.md) reproduces the entire byte stream and shows how to cross-check the result against any honest Bitcoin node or explorer.

 #### Cognitive Harmonics: The Signature Framework

 _(A persistent AI structuring method for harmonized perception and adaptive intelligence.)_